NationalSecurityAgency/qgis-earthsunmoon-plugin/readme.md

 # Earth, Sun, Moon, and Planets Plugin

 This plugin uses the highly accurate Skyfield library to show where the sun, moon, and planets are located at their zenith from earth's perspective for a particular date and time.
 An additional algorithm calculates lunar and solar data for a particular location on earth given a date and time.
 The ***Day/Night terminator*** algorithm plots the day/night terminator line and polygon layers associated with sunrise/sunset, civil twilight, nautical twilight, and astronomical twilight.
+It includes Field Calculator expressions which give access to solar and lunar information.
 When installed, this plugin can be found in the QGIS menu under ***Plugins->Earth, sun, moon &amp; planets***.

 <div style="text-align:center"><img src="doc/menu.jpg" alt="Plugin menu"></div>